Federal funding linked to more medals for Canadian Olympians – but less participation in grassroots sport: Study

 In the 16 years since the Beijing 2008 Olympics, the Sport Canada budget has more than doubled, now sitting at more than a quarter of a billion dollars each year, according to the report.

-• Survey all Canadian NSOs and provincial/territorial sport organizations (PTSOs) to determine their capacity to incorporate new participants.
+• Survey national, provincial and territorial sport organizations to determine their capacity to incorporate new participants.

-• Develop an ‘open house’ strategy during and immediately following major Games for the public to try out different sports; Coaches, instructors, athletes and former Olympians (when possible) should be present to talk about the sport and take people through some basic steps.
+• Develop an ‘open house’ strategy during and immediately following major Games for the public to try out different sports, with coaches, athletes and – where possible – former Olympians present to talk about their sports.

 • Target children and youth; low-income individuals; Indigenous, ethnocultural and immigrant communities; and, for certain sports, persons with a disability and older individuals looking for a form of physical activity.